 Collaboration with other St. John’s University pharmacy organizations reached new heights in the form of the Red Dress Gala.
 Nearly every pharmacy organization student chapter on campus participated in this event, which served as an effective testing ground for joint efforts on a grand scale.
 It was noted that mass collaboration eased the creation of publicity about the event, and improved participation and attendance from both students and faculty.

 Going forward, the Rho Chi Beta Delta chapter also wants to continue to stress the importance of member participation in community service.
 Encouraging continued involvement in events such as My Vascular Valentine and offering more community service opportunities to our student members are concrete ways to promote this objective.

-Other information: If you would like to provide other information about your chapter that was not included in the above categories (e.g., development of a new website, organizing a regional meeting, etc.), add it here: (Limit 500 words)

 Most Improved Chapter Award